Big confusion - Stina Nilsson wins huge victory after photo finish in Engadin

 Photo: Ulf Palm/TT

-Stina Nilsson won the Ski Classics - after drama and confusion.
-After 47 kilometers, the race was decided by a photo finish, with margins measured in millimeters.
+Stina Nilsson won the Ski Classics - after drama and confusion in Engadin.
+The 47-kilometer race in the cross-country skiing cup was decided by a photo finish, with margins down to the millimeter.

-Nilsson and Norwegian Anikken Gjerde Alnæs crossed the finish line side by side, seemingly at the same time.
+Nilsson and Norwegian Anniken Gjerde Alnæs crossed the finish line side by side, seemingly at the same time.

 The tension was there long before the sprint.